clarkfitzg/makeParallel/inst/pems/notes.md

 The first priority is to get the version working that handles data that's already split in the files.

-- detect GROUP BY pattern in source code (code analysis).
+- handle `split(data, data$column)` as a special case when `data` is a chunked object that is split by column.
-    This is really just looking for a `by`, or a `split`, particularly for the case when the data starts out split by that same variable.
+- add `[`, `lapply` to list of vectorized functions.
-- expand the code into one statement per group based on the data description.
+- X expand the code into one statement per group based on the data description.
-- generate calls that read in the data and do column selection at the source.
+- X generate calls that read in the data and do column selection at the source.
 - X determine which columns in a data frame are used (code analysis).
 - X implement data description.
     This should include the values of the column to GROUP BY, along with counts.